jules2689/trudeau/docs/2020-04-18/post_news.md

 Thank you.
-a number of factors that we all have to actually look at, as minister duclos had just said, we have to look at not just thecurve, where it's going, but also we have to look at the local and the community and the provisional and the national picture because it depends on the interface between differentfactors.
+a number of factors that we all have to actually look at, as minister Duclos had just said, we have to look at not just thecurve, where it's going, but also we have to look at the local and the community and the provisional and the national picture because it depends on the interface between differentfactors.
 All of those really determine how one, you would consider, perhaps, easing some measures in one situation and not easing some measures in othersituations.
 Thank you.